-To make a language menu to switch between the languages you can go into your menu template file and add something like this: Final result: There is of course a lot more you can do to customize this, but here are the fundamentals!
+To make a language menu to switch between the languages you can go into your menu template file and add something like this:

 To be able to translate the labels of tabs, names and descriptions on your document types you can use the dictionary in Umbraco.
 You can also translate the name of your documents.

-It's quite simple to translate these labels.
 Consider the following text on a document type:

 Description: This is the header of the page.

 If you create dictionary items for these fields with translations to other languages you can reference these, and then have these labels translated so the text appears in the language of the editor logged into Umbraco.
 You use a special syntax to reference the name of the dictionary items as shown below: